bloop16/ioBroker.steam/README.md

 ## Usage

 After installing and configuring the adapter, the Steam profile information and API request statistics will be available as states in ioBroker.
-You can use these states in your ioBroker scripts and visualizations.

 ## Changelog

-### 0.0.1 (2025-04-13)
+### 1.0.0 (2025-04-13)
-* (bloop16) initial release
+* (bloop16) First working Version
     * Steam profile information integration
     * API request management with daily limits
     * Automatic reset of request counter